kmcnaught/kmcnaught.github.io/_posts/2026-03-01-Eye-gaze-coding-with-Blockly.md

 1. Build tools that work as a more accessible first coding experience, as a stepping stone towards the mainstream platforms.
 Make sure students can try coding without juggling several layers of new information and access barriers.
 2. Show the supporting adults that coding *can* be accessible, and is an important part of the curriculum for their students.
 Show the students that people like them can do this.

-I am now working with [Loreto] and [Chris] on a new [accessible coding curriculum] design for eye gaze, switch access, and many other assistive tech setups.
+I am now working with [Loreto Dumitrescu](https://www.linkedin.com/in/loreto-dumitrescu/) and [Christopher Marotta](https://www.linkedin.com/in/christopher-marotta-otd-otr-l-87079aa8/) on a new [accessible coding curriculum] design for eye gaze, switch access, and many other assistive tech setups.
 It scaffolds activities step by step, minimises the access barriers in the coding interface, and with direct pointer control, never requires a drag.
 Just click on a block to insert it, and rearrange blocks by clicking on connections.

 The goal is to provide a first coding environment where access challenges are minimised.
 Let a student build familiarity with coding concepts in a simpler environment, so they're not learning everything at once.
 The scaffolded steps and simple environment make it easy enough for a teacher to pick up, so they aren't afraid to give it a go and see what their students are capable of.

 We're planning to trial this with a number of schools this year.
-If this interests you, [sign up here to be involved].
+If this interests you, [sign up here to be involved](https://zeroday.camp/volunteers-needed-accessible-cs-curriculum-testers/).

 [Screenshot - links to video]